SchemaSmith Documentation

 Example:

-Detect and display naming conventions from the current template including PK patterns, common columns, and naming styles.
+Detect and display naming conventions from the current template, including primary-key patterns, common columns, and naming styles.

 Parameters: None.